Emergency Medical Science (EMS) & Paramedic

 Our Mission Statement

-The mission of the Coastal Carolina Community College Continuing Education Emergency Medical Science Paramedic Program is to prepare competent entry-level Paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains with or without exit points at the Advanced Emergency Medical Technician and/or Emergency Medical Technician, and/or Emergency Medical Responder levels.
+The mission of the Coastal Carolina Community College Emergency Medical Science Paramedic Program is to prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 Course Description